smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 Todo:

+* JRI causing <control-C> to be intercepted and not stop tomcat.
+Workaround is to run tomcat from bash.
 * SQL Server tiles appears to be missing some names.
 Looks OK in the tiles table
 * Process SEER data on desktop using Postgres.
 * Automatic denominators: USA data not appearing (rif40_num_denom issue).
 USA data using wrong column